Affected by: Illegal wildlife trade , Human wildlife conflict , Habitat loss and fragmentation , Climate change

 The beautiful, awe-inspiring tiger is one of our planet’s most iconic animals.
 But here’s the shocking truth.
 Wild tiger numbers dropped by more than 95% since the beginning of the 20th century.
 Now, for the first time in conservation history, their numbers are on the increase.

-We aim to help double the number of wild tigers to over 6,000 by 2022 – the next Chinese year of the tiger.
+Since 2010, we have been working to help double the number of wild tigers to over 6,000 by 2022 – the Lunar Year of the Tiger.